andrew-johnson-4/AI4P/README.md

 [Type]
 A Type can always be represented nominally with possible internal structure expressable as a lambda calculus term.
+Types can be viewed as ordinals or literal strings etc, so these Types are equivalent to types in Simply Typed Lambda Calculus.

 [Split]
 A Split is a symbolic link to multiple ambiguous Terms.